 DimensionSEOAEOGEO

-Primary signalBacklinks + relevance + on-page SEOStructured, extractable answersCitation worthiness, entity clarity, cross-platform mentions
+Primary signalBacklinks + relevance + on-page SEOStructured extractable answersCitation worthiness and cross-platform mentions

 Click patternUser clicks the linkOften zero-clickUser reads AI summary, sometimes clicks the cited source